eliot-geek/Profession-CSharp-Developer/09. Bonus Network Operations/9. Projects/TwitchBot/README.md

-# Task: Create a Twitch Bot with File Storage and Retrieval Functionality
+# Create a Twitch Bot with File Storage and Retrieval Functionality

 ## The bot should have the following set of features: